Skip to content

 Businesses that meet the above criteria are required to present customers with a choice of card network for all transactions that can processed with Cartes Bancaires.
 A transaction is eligible for Cartes Bancaires if:

-Cartes Bancaires is always enabled in test mode.
-As a result, you might see the network selector on Stripe-hosted UIs in test mode even if you don’t enable Cartes Bancaires.
+Cartes Bancaires is always enabled in sandbox environments.
+As a result, you might see the network selector on Stripe-hosted UIs in a sandbox even if you don’t enable Cartes Bancaires.
 This allows you to preview how Stripe-hosted UIs might handle co-badged cards if Cartes Bancaires was enabled.

 Integration guides